Moddable-OpenSource/moddable/documentation/commodetto/Creating fonts for Moddable applications.md

 Once you have fontbm, you may use it from the command line to generate the .fnt and .png files needed to add fonts to the Moddable SDK.

 There is experimental support in the Moddable SDK project manifest.json file to invoke fontbm automatically as needed as part of building a project.
 This makes it much easier to use different fonts and font sizes in your projects.
-To use fontmb support in `mcconfig` or `mcrun`, you must first set the environment variable `FONTBM` to the path to the fontbm executable to allow the Moddable SDK build tools to find fontbm.
+To use fontbm support in `mcconfig` or `mcrun`, you must first set the environment variable `FONTBM` to the path to the fontbm executable to allow the Moddable SDK build tools to find fontbm.

 ### fontbm in manifest.json